George Hodel: Early life

+Career

-After the success of his medical practice and becoming head of the county's Social Hygiene Bureau, Hodel was moving in affluent Los Angeles society by the 1940s.
-He was enamored of the darker side of Surrealism and the decadence surrounding that art scene, befriending photographer Man Ray, film director John Huston and their associates.
-With Ray and some other Surrealists, he shared an interest in sadomasochism; with the young men of the Hollywood scene, he shared a fondness for partying, drinking, and womanizing.
+After conducting his medical practice, and becoming head of the county's Social Hygiene Bureau, Hodel was moving in affluent Los Angeles society by the 1940s.
+He was enamored of the darker side of Surrealism and the decadence surrounding that art scene, befriending photographer Man Ray, film director John Huston, and their associates.
+With Ray and some other Surrealists, he shared an interest in sadomasochism and, with the young men of the Hollywood scene, he shared a fondness for partying, drinking, and womanizing.

 In 1940, Hodel married Dorothy Harvey, John Huston's ex-wife.
-He called her "Dorero" to avoid confusion with his other wife, Dorothy Anthony, at least within their circle, but she is better known as Dorothy Huston-Hodel.
+He called her "Dorero" to avoid confusion with his other wife, Dorothy Anthony, at least within their circle, but she was better known as Dorothy Huston-Hodel.
 Hodel purchased the Sowden House in 1945 and lived there from 1945 until 1950.
-The structure, built in 1926 by Lloyd Wright (son of the noted American architect Frank Lloyd Wright), has since been registered as a Los Angeles historic landmark.
-Hodel was effectively a polygamist: in the late 1940s, around the time of the deaths of Spaulding and Elizabeth Short, Hodel was living with "Dorero" and their three children; his first legal wife Dorothy Anthony and their daughter Tamar; and, at times, his original common-law wife, Emilia, mother of Hodel's eldest child (by that time an adult).
-He was also prone to taking temporary lovers; a witness later suggested such a relationship between Hodel and Short.
+The structure, built in 1926 by Lloyd Wright, the son of the noted American architect Frank Lloyd Wright, has since been registered as a Los Angeles historic landmark.

+By the late 1940s, Hodel was effectively a polygamist.
+Around the time of the death of Elizabeth Short, and the suspected suicide of his clinical secretary, Ruth Spaulding, he was living with "Dorero" and their three children, as well as his first legal wife, Dorothy Anthony, and their daughter Tamar and, at times, his original common-law wife, Emilia, the mother of Hodel's eldest child, who was an adult by that time.
+Hodel was also prone to taking temporary lovers, and witnesses later suggested such a relationship between him and the "Black Dahlia", Elizabeth Short, who was found murdered on January 15, 1947.

-Hodel left the United States in March 1950 for Hawaii, then a U.S. territory, where he married an upper-class Filipino woman, Hortensia Laguda.
-After another four children, they divorced in the 1960s; she was later a member of the Philippine Congress as Hortensia Starke.
-Hodel returned to the United States in 1990.
-He married (legally) for the fourth time, to a woman named June, in San Francisco, where he remained for the rest of his life.
-He died in 1999, at the age of 91.
+In March 1950, Hodel left the United States for Hawaii, then a U.S. territory, where he married an upper-class Filipino woman, Hortensia Laguda.
+After having four children, they divorced in the 1960s.
+Laguda later became a member of the Philippines Congress, as Hortensia Starke.

+Death

+Hodel returned to California in 1990, and lived in San Francisco for the rest of his life.
+During that time, he married his fourth (legal) wife, a woman named June.
+Hodel died in May 1999, at the age of 91.